-ACT is committed to serving students with disabilities by providing reasonable accommodations appropriate to the student's diagnosis.
+ACT is committed to serving students with documented disabilities by providing reasonable accommodations appropriate to the student's diagnosis and needs.
 ACT has established policies regarding documentation of an applicant's disability and the process for requesting accommodations.
 For details, see ACT Policy for Documentation to Support Requests for Test Accommodations on the ACT.

 If you currently receive accommodations in school due to a professionally diagnosed and documented disability, you may submit documentation to support a request for one of the following:

-- Center Testing #2: Extended Time National Testing (50% time extension).
-Approved students taking the ACT (No Writing) have up to 5 hours total to work on all four multiple-choice tests at their own pace.
+- National Extended Time (50% time extension): Approved students taking the ACT (No Writing) have up to 5 hours total to work on all four multiple-choice tests at their own pace.
 Approved students taking the ACT Plus Writing have up to 5 hours and 45 minutes to complete all five tests.
 Both options include time for breaks between tests.

-- Special Testing: Testing at school with extended time and alternate formats available—not as part of national or international testing at a test center.
+- Special Testing (at school): Testing at school with extended time (more than 50% time extension) and alternate formats available—not as part of national or international testing at a test center.

 The basic fees for all forms of testing are the same.
 Read the information about each to determine which one to choose and follow that application or request process carefully.
-Refer to the comparison chart to review the requirements and features of Extended Time National Testing and Special Testing to decide which is most appropriate for you.
+Refer to the comparison chart to review the requirements and features of National Extended Time and Special Testing (at school) to decide which is most appropriate for you.

-If you have already been approved for Extended Time National Testing, you may request a test date change or register to take the test again.
+If you have already been approved for National Extended Time, you may request a test date change or register to take the test again.